Medical school in the United States: Finances

 The median four-year cost of medical school (including expenses and books) was $278,455 for private medical schools, and $207,866 for public schools in 2013 according to the Association of American Medical Colleges.
-This doesn't include the opportunity cost ("lost opportunity") of attending school.
+This does not include the opportunity cost of attending school.
 A large portion (over 70%) of medical students finance their education with loans.
 As of 2019, the median education debt for medical school graduates was approximately $200,000.

 The rising cost of medical education has caused concern.
 In 1986, the mean debt accumulated in medical school was $32,000, which is approximately $70,000 in 2017 dollars.
 In 2016, the mean medical school debt was $190,000.
 However, in 2016, 27% of medical students graduated with no debt.
 This is a large increase from 2010, when 16% of students had no debt upon graduation.
 According to the Journal of the American Medical Association, scholarship funds among those graduating without debt dropped by more than half, from $135,186 in 2010 to $52,718 in 2016.
 This suggests that the increase in students graduating without debt is due to personal wealth rather than decreased cost of attending medical school.
 Additionally, with an increase in total debt and a decrease in the number of students carrying debt, the debt accumulated by medical students is increasingly being concentrated in fewer students with larger debt loads.

 A current economic theory suggests that increasing borrowing limits may have been the cause of the increased tuition.
 As medical students are allowed to borrow more, medical schools raise tuition prices to maximally increase revenue.
-A study by the Cato Institute shows that schools raise prices 97 cents for each one dollar increase in borrowing capacity.
+A study by the Cato Institute shows that schools raise prices 97 cents for each one-dollar increase in borrowing capacity.

 There is no consensus on whether the level of debt carried by medical students has a strong effect on their choice of medical specialty.
-Dr. Herbert Pardes and others have suggested that medical school debt has been a direct cause of the US primary care shortage.
+Dr. Herbert Pardes and others have suggested that medical school debt has been a direct cause of the U.S. primary-care shortage.
 However, the amount of debt carried by medical graduates suggests the opposite.
-Students in more competitive specialties had significantly less debt on graduation, meaning that they weren't reliant on higher future compensation to repay loans.
+Students in more competitive specialties had significantly less debt on graduation, meaning that they were not reliant on higher future compensation to repay loans.
 In 2016, 80% of family medicine residents graduated with debt, while only 74% of anesthesiology residents and 60% of ophthalmology residents graduated with any debt.
 The mean debt of students that did have debt entering family medicine residencies was $181,000, while the mean debt of those entering dermatology residencies was $153,000.

-In February 2010, The Wall Street Journal published a story of Dr Michelle Bisutti's $555,000 medical school debt.
-The huge amount of debt is a direct result of Bisutti deferring her student debt payment during her residency.
+In February 2010, The Wall Street Journal published a story of Dr. Michelle Bisutti's $555,000 medical school debt.
+The large amount of debt is a direct result of Bisutti deferring her student debt payment during her residency.